deepanshululla/flight-reservation/README.md

 - Added Spring Data JPA(hibernate) as an ORM to interact with the MYSQL database.
 - Designed front end templates using thymeleaf, html,css,bootstrap
 - Added Logging feature and custom log rotation policies.
+- Used spring security to encode passwords and perform login operation as well as to define authorization to seperate admin and non admin roles.